AgentEnder/inference-demo/packages/is-even/README.md

 # Is Even

-> Check if a number is even.
+> Check if a nuber is even.

 ## Usage